 contenteditable.
 Left to their own interpretations, each ended with different implementations that featured their own quirks and a proliferation of bugs, earning

 contenteditable deserved notoriety.
 It is still possible today to crash an entire browser using

 It offers a substantive API on top of the DOM.
 Most of CKEditor and TinyMCE’s APIs offer little more than syntactic sugar on top of existing DOM APIs.
 Quill maintains an internal document model and does not rely on the DOM as the source of truth, allowing it to offer far more powerful and relevant APIs for text editing.

 It allows customization and new additions of formats and content.
 Quill considers the web as a target output, not just paper.
-Therefore, in additional to supporting traditional formats commonly found in word processors (like bold, italics and lists), Quill allows the definition of entirely new formats and content not previously imagined.
+Therefore, in addition to supporting traditional formats commonly found in word processors (like bold, italics and lists), Quill allows the definition of entirely new formats and content not previously imagined.
 Quill’s users have already added customizations to embed slide decks, interactive checklists and 3D models.

-Although different between them, CKEditor and TinyMCE are compared together because they differ from Quill in similar ways.
+Although there are differences between them, CKEditor and TinyMCE are compared together because they differ from Quill in similar ways.
 Nevertheless, CKEditor or TinyMCE might be a better choice if: